-Joint head of housing law Adrian Davis and property barrister Miriam Shalom appeared in the Court of Appeal in London Borough of Hackney v Yildiz.
+Joint head of housing law Adrian Davis and property barrister Miriam Shalom represented the local authority in the Court of Appeal in London Borough of Hackney v Yildiz.
 The case considers the relationship between section 83 and Ground 15A of Schedule 2 of the Housing Act 1985.

 Ground 15A arises where a tenant dies and a family member takes over the tenancy.
 If the local authority landlord believes the property is larger than the new tenant needs, it may use section 15A to try to take possession.
 The landlord has to show that suitable alternative accommodation is available.